Skip to main content

 Adoption of International Standards

-In accordance with the Law of Mongolia on Auditing of 1997, as amended in 2015, the Ministry of Finance (MoF) is responsible for establishing and implementing a mandatory quality assurance (QA) review system for all audits.
+In accordance with the Law on Auditing of 1997, as amended in 2015, the Ministry of Finance is responsible for establishing and implementing a mandatory quality assurance review system for all statutory audits.
+The Law authorizes the Ministry of Finance to conduct quality assurance reviews of audit firms and certified public accountants.

 Current Status: Adopted

-The Law of Mongolia on Accounting of 1993, as amended in 2015, establishes initial professional development (IPD) requirements for Certified Public Accountants (CPA) in Mongolia.
-The Ministry of Finance (MoF), the Ministry of Education, the Mongolian Institute of Certified Public Accountants (MonICPA), and universities are involved in the implementation of IPD and continuing professional development (CPD) requirements for CPAs.
-No further information is available on IPD or CPD requirements for Professional Accountants who do not undertake the CPA program.
+The Law on Accounting of 1993, as amended in 2015, establishes the requirements for obtaining the Certified Public Accountant designation in Mongolia.
+The Ministry of Finance, the Ministry of Education, the Mongolian Institute of Certified Public Accountants, and universities share responsibility for the implementation of initial professional development and continuing professional development requirements for Certified Public Accountants.

 Current Status: Partially Adopted